EtienneSIG/-HO-Microsoft-Fabric-DataAgent/README.md

    - In your Fabric workspace, select "New" > "Power BI Report"
    - Connect to your "Corporate Budget Model" semantic model
    - The report canvas opens with access to your data and DAX measures
+   - Save the report as "Corporate Budget Report"

 2. **Activate Copilot for Power BI**
    - Look for the **Copilot** button in the Power BI ribbon